OWASP/owasp-mastg/Document/0x05f-Testing-Local-Authentication.md

    }
 ```

 - Create the key protected by the lock screen.
-In order to use this key, the user will have to have unlocked his device in the last X seconds, or he will have to unlock the device again.
+In order to use this key, the user needs to have unlocked his device in the last X seconds, or he will have to unlock the device again.
 Make sure that this timeout is not too long, as it becomes harder to ensure that it was the same user using the app as the user unlocking the device:

 ```java
   try {